thunderwilson/EnviroGPT/README.md

 # EnviroGPT

-Thank you for your interest in my application.
-Please be aware that this is only a **Proof of Concept system** and may contain bugs or unfinished features.
+Thanks for your interest.
+This is a **Proof of Concept system** and may contain bugs or unfinished features.